I hereby acknowledge that I have read and fully understand the market rules and regulations listed below and agree to follow them.

 Electricity may or may not be available on any given market and may be limited to a certain amount of vendors and an additional electricity fee may be charged at any time to those who choose to use it.
 Extra fees for electricity will be determined on a weekly basis and will be communicated to the vendor before each market.

-Weather and Market Cancellation
+Donation & Market Cancellation

-The farmers market bylaws require that 75 percent of all agricultural products sold through the farmers market are grown in Texas.
+The farmers market by laws require that 75 percent of all agricultural products sold through the farmers market are grown in Texas.
 Please contact the Market Coordinator with questions and to obtain prior review and approval to sell produce other than that grown in Texas.
 Vendors are allowed to sell produce procured from a co-op agreement with another farm.
 We encourage vendors selling produce to display a sign identifying their agricultural practices according to the following categories:

 No soliciting shall be permitted within the market area.
 Displays of public interest, such as nutritional, health or consumer information, may be displayed with the permission of the Market Coordinator or his/her designee.